raul-izquierdo/english/sources/vocabulary/Processing Signals/Perceiving Things.md

     ?
 Cuando visites el nuevo museo, asegúrate de mirar bien la galería de arte : `When you visit the new museum, make sure you have a good look round in the art gallery section`
     = look around (US)

+el ver... = the sight of ...
+    ?
+El ver la sangre me mareó : `The sight of blood made me feel faint` ?
+El ver el accidente me impactó : `The sight of the accident shocked me`

 al ver ...
     = at the sight of ...
     ?
 Al ver los resultados, me sorprendí : `At the sight of the results, I was surprised`